replicatedhq/embedded-cluster/README.md

     make build run
     ```

+    Subsequent changes to the kotsadm web component are reflected in real-time, no manual steps required.

-1. To apply additional changes, stop the current process with Ctrl+C, then run the following command:
+1. To apply additional API changes, stop the current process with Ctrl+C, then run the following command:
     ```bash
     make build run
     ```